PURE Glycine Powder

 Glycine

 Notes: Do not exceed the stated recommended daily dose.
-This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
+This product is not a substitute for a balanced and varied diet or a healthy lifestyle.
 Keep out of reach of small children.
 Store in a cool, dry place.

 Quality & safety at the highest standard